 - Heat 2 to 3 cups organic vegetable broth in a pot.
 I used about 2.5 cups of ready-made organic broth.
 I was being lazy, but note, it’s more eco-friendly to make homemade broth (no packaging).

 - Add spices and herbs of your choice.
 In a traditional pot pie, a savory broth is expected, so use savory herbs if you’re aiming for traditional pot pie flavor.
 I added a pinch of tarragon, which I think is a MUST.
-It totally made the broth rock.
-Tarragon can make your dish taste too much like hay if you overdo it, so only add a pinch.
+It totally rocked the flavor.
+However, tarragon can make your dish taste too much like hay if you overdo it, so only add a pinch.
 I also added a little basil, a wee bit of thyme and a little salt and pepper.
 I’m not a genius chef, so add the seasoning you think would be best.
-If you need help with flavor ideas see this herb chart or a spice chart.

 - After seasoning, lower the heat.
 Add 1/4 cup organic milk (optional).